TomD8503/Universal-Audio-MIDI-session-recall/README.md

 [Here](https://youtu.be/GxfHijjn0ZM) is a nice video tutorial on connecting the hardware using a breadboard.

+If you are using the MIDI Shield, make sure the SJ1 jumper (Rx sel) is set to HARD-RX (it should be by default).

 ## Building and uploading:
 Install [Arduino IDE](https://www.arduino.cc/en/main/software), clone or download the repository.
 Launch the .ino file.
 ### configuration: